-One of the most important point you need to understand is that motherboards DO NOT have on board graphics processing chip.
+One of the most crucial points you must understand is that motherboards DO NOT have onboard graphics processing chips.

-Hence, the video output ports that you see on the motherboards back I/O panel are powered by the integrated graphics found on the CPU itself.
+Hence, the video output ports you see on the motherboard’s back I/O panel are powered by the integrated graphics on the CPU itself.

 As such, if your CPU DOES NOT have an integrated graphics card, then the video output ports on the motherboard will NOT work.

-Both AMD and Intel Have CPUs that Do an DO NOT Feature an iGPU
+Both AMD and Intel Have CPUs that Do NOT Feature an iGPU

-Another important point to note in this discussion is that not ALL CPUs have integrated graphics.
+Another critical point to note in this discussion is that not ALL CPUs have integrated graphics.

-Read in Detail: Do All CPUs Have Integrated Graphics Card?
+Read in Detail: Do All CPUs Have Integrated Graphics Cards?

 Intel “F” Series CPUs LACK an iGPU

-There is a common misconception that all Intel CPUs feature an integrated graphics.
+There is a common misconception that all Intel CPUs feature integrated graphics.
 However, that is not true.
-Intel CPUs with the “F” suffix do NOT feature an integrated graphics.
+Intel CPUs with the “F” suffix does NOT feature integrated graphics.

 AMD “G” Series OFFER an iGPU

-With AMD, only the CPUs with the “G” suffix feature an integrated graphics card.
-These include the AMD Ryzen 7 5700G, AMD Athlon 3000G.
+Only the CPUs with the “G” suffix with AMD feature an integrated graphics card.
+These include the AMD Ryzen 7 5700G and AMD Athlon 3000G.

-In other words, AMD CPUs with no suffix, with X suffix or with the XT suffix DO NOT feature an iGPU.
+In other words, AMD CPUs with no suffix, X suffix, or XT suffix DO NOT feature an iGPU.